Palmaris longus muscle in humans. Why do people actually need palmar muscles?

 hips.

-Two-stage tendoplasty is used exclusively in finger flexor tendon surgery and lies in the fact that during the 1st stage of treatment, more favorable conditions are created for subsequent tendon graft transplantation.
+Two-stage tendonoplasty is used exclusively in surgery of the flexor tendons of the fingers and consists in the fact that during the 1st stage of treatment, more favorable conditions are created for the subsequent transplantation of a tendon graft.

 Most often this situation occurs with injuries of the forearm in the lower third.
 After transplanting a complex skin flap into the defect, tendon grafts can be passed through the latter.

-IN AND.
+V.I.
 Arkhangelsky, V.F.
 Kirillov